 - You must provide information about your circumstances and why you consider them to be unique or exceptional.
 You must include all relevant supporting documentation.

 FBP International Dubai has exclusive and direct access to the best and expert immigration lawyers and MARA Agents, registered with their respective authorities and bars, to help you get through the immigration process.
 FBP International Dubai is well connected to be able to help you by giving you the right consultation for your complex Australian visa cases.
-FBP International Dubai is an Australian migration consultation Expert with 1800+ cases with positive outcomes.
-Call us today for a free pre-assessment appointment at 971507513997 / +971502047869 / +971501028196 / or click here.
+FBP International Dubai is an Australian migration consultation Expert with 2000+ cases with positive outcomes.
+Click here for a free pre-assessment appointment.

 This information describes the minister’s public interest powers in sections 351, 417 and 501J of the Migration Act 1958 and tells you about the types of cases that might be referred to the Minister and the types of cases that will not be referred to the Minister.